jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-"A perfect program does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
-The kind of perfection that you can get from mathematical definitions, which software is to a large extent, or from philosophical concepts."
+Prof. Leroy says that a perfect program does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
+The kind of perfection that you can get from mathematical definitions, which software is to a large extent, or from philosophical concepts.

-I think this is an aspirational look at how we should program.

-But what can that mean in the context of our day-to-day work?
+But what can this mean in the context of our day-to-day work?

 :::